 One of the frequent issues I notice magicians experience is they don't always get the results they want, or they get the results, but then the results slip through their fingers.
 So they went to all that effort to get that result, and yet it hasn't worked out.
 It's enough to make a person really doubt whether or not magic works.

 Yet, so many people do practice magic and do get results, so surely it works.
 The question is, "Why aren't you getting the results you're shooting for?"
 And in this article I'm going to share 4 reasons you may not be getting the results you want as well as what actions you can take to remedy that issue.
+And if you want a cheatsheet, with everything I share here, download my better results checklist.

 Unfortunately when you don't get the result you're looking for, it's all too easy to get frustrated with yourself and think that something must be wrong with how you're practicing magic.
 And while it may be true that you could do something different, one of the problems I don’t see discussed is the results themselves…specifically how people approach results and their place in magical workings.